zyqCSL/sinan-gcp/README.md

-author = {Yanqi, Zhang and Weizhe, Hua and Zhuangzhuang, Zhou and G. Edward, Suh and Christina, Delimitrou }, title = {Sinan: ML-Based & QoS-Aware Resource Management for Cloud Microservices}, booktitle = {Proceedings of the Twenty-Fifth International Conference on Architectural Support for Programming Languages and Operating Systems}, series = {ASPLOS '21}
+author = {Yanqi, Zhang and Weizhe, Hua and Zhuangzhuang, Zhou and G. Edward, Suh and Christina, Delimitrou }, title = {Sinan: ML-Based & QoS-Aware Resource Management for Cloud Microservices}, booktitle = {Proceedings of the Twenty-Sixth International Conference on Architectural Support for Programming Languages and Operating Systems}, series = {ASPLOS '21}
 }
 ```